Mahesh1772/TamBERT/index.md

 # TamBERT — Build Journal

-A Tamil BERT-style encoder, trained from scratch, aiming to beat IndicSBERT-STS's Spearman **0.82** on the Tamil STS benchmark.
+A Tamil BERT-style encoder, trained from scratch, aiming to beat the best published Tamil STS score — Spearman **0.80**.
 Not a generative model — a semantic-understanding backbone.

 These are the build notes: what was decided, what was measured, and what broke.
 Each entry covers one stage of the pipeline, in order, and records the reasoning rather than just the outcome —